splunk/security_content/docs/_posts/2021-12-01-unusual_number_of_remote_endpoint_authentication_events.md

 * ComputerName

+#### How To Implement
+To successfully implement this search, you need to be ingesting Windows Event Logs from domain controllers aas well as member servers and workstations.
+The Advanced Security Audit policy setting `Audit Logon` within `Logon/Logoff` needs to be enabled.

+#### Known False Positives
+An single endpoint authenticating to a large number of hosts is not common behavior.
+Possible false positive scenarios include but are not limited to vulnerability scanners, jump servers and missconfigured systems.

 #### Kill Chain Phase
 * Reconnaissance
 * Lateral Movement

-#### Known False Positives
-An single endpoint authenticating to a large number of hosts is not common behavior.
-Possible false positive scenarios include but are not limited to vulnerability scanners, jump servers and missconfigured systems.

 #### RBA